kytos-ng/documentation/tutorials/napps/development_environment_setup.rst

     explained, as well as NApp management, in the next tutorials.

 Now that Kytos is running, switch back to the previous window and install the NApps using the github command line utility.
-You will also disable the NApps, just for now.

 of_core: